 There are a lot of options available for accessing TV programs.
 Cable and satellite are the most common ways, followed by using an indoor or outdoor antenna (referred to as OTA or Over-the-Air).
 However, the method that is growing by leaps and bounds is watching TV programs by streaming them from the internet, either on a PC, phone, tablet, internet-enabled TV or Blu-ray Disc player.
 However, the downside of watching TV over the internet is that, except for rare instances, you may have to wait days, weeks, or months before your favorite program is available through your favorite internet streaming service.

 In an effort to provide consumers with the convenience of watching OTA broadcast TV online, a new service, Aereo, has appeared on the scene.
-As of the date this article was first posted (April 2013), Aereo was only available in the New York City Metropolitan Area (see available channels).
+As of the date this article was first posted (April 2013), Aereo was only available in the New York City Metropolitan Area.
 However, as of May 15th 2013, it has begun operations in Boston, and will be accessible in Atlanta beginning on June 24th 2013.
-The are immediate plans to expand to at least 20 more cities (refer to the Aereo Pre-registration Page for all cities currently, or expected to become available as the service roll-out continues).
+The are immediate plans to expand to at least 20 more cities for all cities currently, or expected to become available as the service roll-out continues).

 How Aereo Works